-If the true variance really is singular-for example cash is one of the assets (see page 156)-then you should get good results.
+If the true variance really is singular-for example cash is one of the assets (see page 160)-then you should get good results.
 The problem is if the variance matrix says that there are portfolios that are essentially riskless when they are not.
+That is, you want the variance to be decidedly positive definite excluding benchmarks and cash.